Sleep is your Brain on DrainJuly 13, 2015

 What happens if you don’t get enough sleep?
 A lot.
 Total sleep deprivation will kill you.
 Less than 7 hours a night and you start showing higher stress hormones and get on the road to becoming overweight.
 Less than 6 hours and we can show you start having risks for diabetes.
 There may be much more to sleep than just flushing the brain as all these other endocrine disruptions suggest a very intricate balance of functions.
 But maybe all of them depend on getting a chemical flush.

 You thought that sleep was all about your brain getting reorganized and consolidating energy.
 That’s what we have all been taught.
 Now we know differently.
 Sleep is there to clean out the gunk, to flush out the poison.
-It is only with unconsciousness that our neurons shrink, allowing the lymph system to start flowing and the waste products to be washed out.
-The effects of poor sleep
+It is only with the specific "unconsciousness of sleep" that our neurons shrink, allowing the lymph system to start flowing and the waste products to be washed out.
+The effects of poor sleep are awful.

 WWW.
-What will work for me.
+What will work for me?
 I just had a great night’s sleep.
-It feel wonderful.
+It feels wonderful.
 I feel full of energy.
 I can write this column.
 Try to get at least 7 hours.
 Take 3 mg of melatonin at bedtime.
 Don’t watch disturbing TV before bed.
 Turn the lights down lower later in the evening.
 Don’t go to bed mad.

 - The brain’s lymphatic drainage in humans has been proven to both exist and connect to our other lymphatic system.
-T or F
+T or F. Answer: True

 - Your brain’s lymphatic drainage increases when you sleep.
 T or F. Answer: Right on